StoneT2000/Dimensions/README.md

 An example of a rock paper scissors competition design can be found [here](https://github.com/StoneT2000/Dimensions/blob/master/examples/rock-paper-scissors/rps.js#L8)

-Some existing `designs` are provided as examples at [/examples](https://github.com/StoneT2000/Dimensions/blob/master/examples/), which include
-Rock Paper Scissors, Domination, TODO (Add halite and xConnect later)
+Some existing `designs` are provided as examples at [/examples](https://github.com/StoneT2000/Dimensions/blob/master/examples/), which currently includes Rock Paper Scissors (RPS).
+A Halite 3 design using this framework has also been made and can be found [here](https://www.npmjs.com/package/@dimensions-ai/designs-halite3)

 If you want to kick start development on your own `design`, check out [/templates/designs](https://github.com/StoneT2000/Dimensions/tree/master/templates/designs)

 Full documentation on `Match, Agent` and other data that can be used, along with configuration can be found here: TODO add link

-### Design an AI Starter Kit
+### Designing an AI Starter Kit

 An AI Starter kit is just basic code implemented to help you create an AI to compete in the `design` you made really quickly.
 This will lead you through how the JavaScript starter kit works, a template of which can be found in [/templates/starter-kits/js](https://github.com/StoneT2000/Dimensions/tree/master/templates/starter-kits/js)

 This part is not language bound, so you can program an AI in any language you want for your design!
-(Just because your friend only codes in Rust and you are a die hard JavaScript fan doesn't mean you two can't compete)
+(Just because your friend only codes in Rust and you are a die hard JavaScript fan doesn't mean you two can't compete!)

 Other starter kit templates in other languages can be found in [/templates/starter-kits](https://github.com/StoneT2000/Dimensions/tree/master/templates/starter-kits/) and you can use them to help kickstart development for your own starter kit for your own `design`

-AI Starter kits consist at least two files, `agent.js` (or whichever extension matches your language) and [`myBot.js`](https://github.com/StoneT2000/Dimensions/blob/master/templates/starter-kits/js/myBot.js).
+AI Starter kits are suggested to contain at least two files, `agent.js` (or whichever extension matches your language) and [`myBot.js`](https://github.com/StoneT2000/Dimensions/blob/master/templates/starter-kits/js/myBot.js).
 It can be merged into one but for organization, splitting it up is better.

 [`agent.js`](https://github.com/StoneT2000/Dimensions/blob/master/templates/starter-kits/js/agent.js) should have a `AgentControl` class with some kind of asynchronous  `initialize, update` functions and a `endTurn` function.